chatwoot/docs/docs/product/channels/live-chat/integrations/gatsby.md

 ];
 ```

-You can get your website token and base url from your inbox settings, or you can create a new inbox from the chatwoot dashboard follwoing this [link](https://www.chatwoot.com/docs/product/channels/live-chat/create-website-channel)
+You can get your Website token and base URL from your Inbox settings in your Chatwoot account.

+If you need to create a new Inbox channel, follow the procedure illustrated [here](https://www.chatwoot.com/docs/product/channels/live-chat/create-website-channel).

-3. Start your sever and You would be able to see the Chatwoot widget on the page now.
+## 3. Start your sever

+You would be able to see the Chatwoot widget on the page now.